Creating Web Services and Web Clients in Caché

 By using the Caché SOAP Wizard to read an existing WSDL document and generate a web service class and all supporting type classes.

-) applies if the WSDL has already been designed and it is now necessary to create a web service that complies with it.
+This technique (WSDL-first development) applies if the WSDL has already been designed and it is now necessary to create a web service that complies with it.

 When the class compiler compiles a web service, it generates a WSDL for the service and publishes that via a web server, for your convenience.
 This WSDL complies with the Basic Profile 1.0 established by the WS-I (Web Services Interoperability Organization).